SharmaShivani12/Trading_with_RAGbot/README.md

 - Market explanations

 Using retrieval-augmented generation.
 # 🔹 3.
 NEW: Multi-Agent Portfolio Bucket System
+(this functionality is newly added for this project)

 ### Included Agents:
 - **Preference Agent**